DTADMI/gamehub-api/README.md

 - Public and user endpoints are protected via Resilience4j-based rate limiting; excess requests receive `429 Too Many Requests` with a `Retry-After` hint.
+- Defaults (configurable via env):
+    - Guests: `GUEST_RPM=60`
+    - Authenticated users: `USER_RPM=300`
+    - Headers: `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `Retry-After` are set.
+- Implementation notes:
-- Defaults: guests ~60/min, authenticated users ~300/min (tunable per env).
-In dev, limits are in-memory; in prod, use Redis for consistency across instances.
+    - In-memory (per-instance) by default to minimize cost.
+Enable Redis-backed rate limits only in prod if you provide a Redis URL/host (Memorystore) for consistency across instances.

 Security headers

 - Response headers include CSP, X-Content-Type-Options, X-XSS-Protection, Referrer-Policy, and HSTS (enabled in production).
 CSRF is disabled for stateless APIs; sessions are stateless.

+HTTP compression

+- Gzip compression is enabled with conservative defaults.
+You can tune via `server.compression.*` (e.g., `min-response-size`, `mime-types`).
+  Enabled by default in dev; recommended for prod to reduce egress costs.

 ## 4) Running tests